GM Recalls Pontiac Grand Prix due to Ignition Defects

-On Monday, General Motors announced a massive recall spanning nine different vehicle models with ignition switch problems.
+On Monday, General Motors announced a massive recall spanning nine different vehicle models, including the Pontiac Grand Prix, with ignition switch problems.
 According to the Wall Street Journal, more than 8 million vehicles worldwide are affected by the recall, including certain Pontiac Grand Prix.

 GM has said the recall affects about 6.8 million U.S. vehicles, including the 2004-2008 Pontiac Grand Prix.
 The vehicles are being recalled due to what is described by the automaker as “unintended ignition key rotation.”
-Extra weight on the GM key, rough terrain, and drivers’ knees can cause the ignition switch to slip out of the “run” position, resulting in engine stalls and airbag failure.GM has said it is aware of three fatalities, eight injuries, and seven crashes connected to the defect.
+Extra weight on the GM key, rough terrain, and drivers’ knees can cause the ignition switch to slip out of the “run” position, resulting in engine stalls and airbag failure.GM has said it is aware of three fatalities, eight injuries, and seven crashes connected to the defect, hence the Pontiac recalls.

 Monday’s recall is similar to the GM ignition recall announced earlier this year that affected about 2.6 million older compact cars, including the Chevrolet Cobalt and Saturn Ion.
 That recall placed the automaker under intense scrutiny and legal action after it was learned that GM employees were aware of problems with the ignition switches for more than a decade but failed to act.
 In June, GM recalled more than 500,000 Chevrolet Camaros and more than 3 million mid- to large-size cars to correct the same problem behind Monday’s recall.